AlexBHarley/deepstream.io-website/src/docs/client-js/client/readme.md

 {{/table}}
 ```

 Authenticates the client against the server.
-To learn more about how authentication works, please have a look at the [Security Overview](../../tutorials/security-overview), [Authentication](../../tutorials/authentication.html) and [Permissioning](../../tutorials/permissioning.html) tutorials.
+To learn more about how authentication works, please have a look at the [Security Overview](/tutorials/core/security-overview/).

 Callback will be called with: success (Boolean), data (Object).